 Menu Close

-Group Therapy in Athens, GA
+Group Therapy for Substance Abuse in Athens, GA

 • SERENITY GROVE •

-What is group therapy?
+What is group therapy for substance abuse?
 Put simply, group therapy is any type of therapy that is offered in a group setting.
 While not every kind of therapy is best delivered in a group setting, many can be without sacrificing any benefits.
 In fact, group therapy can be a great method of making progress on treatment for mental health orindividuals in mental health treatment participate in a weekly group therapy session substance abuse.
 The structure of group therapy is designed to help people improve interpersonal communication, learn from others in similar circumstances, and build lasting bonds that extend beyond the confines of a therapy session.

 If you are looking for mental health treatment in Athens, Georgia, consider Serenity Grove.
 Call 844.904.3485 to learn more about mental health treatment near you today.

-What Is Group Therapy?
+What Is Group Therapy for Substance Abuse?

 Group therapy is a form of psychotherapy that multiple people receive at the same time.
 Group size can vary based on the type of therapy being used.
 Typically, groups do not run bigger than 12 and may be much smaller and more intimate.
 Often, group therapy is one element of a larger treatment plan for someone struggling with substance abuse or a mental health disorder.